Merel Baldé: During the COVID-19 pandemic (2020–2021)

 Baldé's first single in 2021 was the fourth Valentine's Day single called "Foefsafari" (pussy safari) in which, just as in "Hou je bek en bef me" she called attention to the orgasm gap between women and men.
 In April 2021, Baldé performed twice for so-called test events, where visitors were admitted on the basis of a negative coronal test.

-Troostprijs (2021 – now)
+Troostprijs (2021–now)

 In September 2021, Baldé released the single "Vol" (full).
-This song was the lead single of her debut album Troostprijs, released on 15 April 2022.
+This song was the lead single of her debut album Troostprijs (Consolation Prize), released on 15 April 2022.
 The song was a hit in the Flemish charts due to her appearance in the Flemish program De Slimste Mens ter Wereld at the time.

 Music style

-Baldé's style is described as pop with influences of “girl pop”, “synth-pop” and “electropop”, with a lot of camp.
-As for the lyrics, Baldé strives to “make fun of the Dutch language”.
+Baldé's style is described as pop with influences of "girl pop", "synth-pop" and "electropop", with a lot of camp.
+As for the lyrics, Baldé strives to "make fun of the Dutch language".
 She wants her songs to contain irony and multiple layers.